Parks, crematorium and cemeteries

 Crematorium and cemeteries

-Woolwich, Charlton, Plumstead and Greenwich cemeteries will be closed at 4pm each day.
+All our cemetery grounds (Woolwich, Eltham, Charlton, Plumstead and Greenwich) are now open, opening times are 9am - 4pm Monday - Sunday, and vehicle access is now allowed.
 This arrangement will be kept under constant review, and maybe subject to change with little or no notice, given the changing nature of the current situation.

 Read more about what happens when someone dies during the coronavirus crisis.